 Paul needed to fight for something now.
-He had done so well, Max noted, in so many areas of his life (Paul was fit, had great grades, was going to a great college, had won medals in track, and was beloved by his family and friends).
+He had done so well, Max reflected, in so many areas of his life (Paul was fit, had great grades, was going to a great college, had won medals in track, and was beloved by his family and friends).
 It was a real shame that he would get so hung up now, a matter of a long accumulation of small injuries from girls and acute damage to his Achilles tendon from dehydration and overwork.
 And, of course, an asshole (Randall) in the mix.

 The leg injury was bad.
 Paul was out for a month and the season was practically over.
 He couldn’t just blow off his anxiety about Prom and Randall by blowing by people on the tartan.
 So this is what happened.

 Max took another good look at Paul: Paul’s lips seemed glued in place, he slid his pale hands slowly, almost neurotically, back and forth over the cool blue surface of the cafeteria table, and his body gave no indication of what his mind thought, if anything, as to the quality of Andre’s latest black joke.

-“That’s so racist,” Max said, shaking his head back and forth even as he chuckled.
+“That’s so racist,” Max said, shaking his head, chuckling.

 “But I’m Latino!
 I’ve definitely got some black in me!”
 Andre defended itself, mouth gaped open in faux indignation.

 “Why did your parents give you a name like Andre?”
 Jeremy asked.